+[Needs the “Abstract plus Intro” para on the front – has a highly standardised format (for Nature), see online advice]

 1.)
 Introduction

+The functioning of leaves is driven by proteins.
+Each protein or protein-complex carries out specific transactions, ranging from bulk transfers of carbon between atmosphere and vegetation down to defences against specific pathogens or herbivores.
+And yet, interpretation of what vegetation is doing across wide areas and many species continues to rely on total N, both in comparative trait ecology (refs) and in models intended to capture contribution of vegetation to world carbon budgets (refs).

+This is because previous techniques too intensive – need either selected proteins across medium # spp, or more in one model species.
+Or too indirect – not directly measuring protein, rather proxies, e.g. chlorophyll combined with a chl/protein ratio taken from a model species – not capable of picking it up if the ratio of the protein to chl varies across spp.
+Whereas total N is feasible to analyse across many hundred of species and samples, even though it obviously respresnets a pool of many different proteins with many different functions.

+here we apply new proteomics techniques that make possible one-pass quantification of (essentially) all proteins in a leaf.
+They have made it possible [for the first time] to survey 32 species x 9 samples per species spread across continental scales of temperature and rainfall.

+In this report we describe how the new methods resolve protein amounts down to fine levels of detail, but in considering variation across species and geography, we initially concentrate on protein pools involved in photosynthesis.

 Over the last decade we have seen a step change in our ability to investigate the molecular bases of biological adaptation and evolution.
 Rapidly progressing ‘omics’ technologies now allow researchers to characterise complete sets of biological molecules in non-model organisms (Wang, Gerstein & Snyder 2009; Ekblom & Galindo 2010; Armengaud et al. 2014).
 Extent of protein expression determines an organism’s capacity to perform biochemical functions where the rate at which work is done is a function of the amount of protein doing the work (ref – Michaelis & Menten?).
 As such, quantifying protein amounts using proteomics methods provides direct information about how organisms are adapted to their environment (Diz & Calvete 2016).
 Comparative ecological proteomics requires rapid, scalable methods for absolute quantification of protein abundances in wild organisms.
 To date however, absolute quantification of plant proteins has proved to be challenging: proteins are difficult to extract from plant tissues and the required mass spectrometric methods remain novel (refs from Steve).

 We have developed proteomics methods which allow comprehensive extraction and absolute quantification of the top 2000-3000 most abundant proteins in leaves.
 This allows us to compare protein abundances between samples, which has been demonstrated in model organisms under controlled environments (need refs from Steve) but not in a large-scale study of wild plants.